 Guided Tour of Water/Ways Exhibit

 A museum docent will be on hand to give tours or answer questions about the Water/Ways exhibit.
-Tours are conducted in groups hourly, lectures are two hours including the one hour tour.
-Free admission with ticket.
-Advance registration is required.
+Admission is Free.
+Advance registration is requested.
+Onsite registration is acceptable.

 - Wednesdays - 10 am to 2 pm

 - Fridays - 10 am to 2 pm